-One hot, summer day I was in the furthest pasture, riding Thumbtack and checking the fences.
+One hot summer day, I was in the furthest pasture riding Thumbtack and checking the fences.
 I had a pinch in, some semi-warm beer hanging from the saddle horn and was enjoying a leisurely ride around the pasture when I saw them.
-It was a pack of what appeared to be feral dogs about 200 yards away.
-That’s a long shot with a 30-30 and iron sights.
+It was a pack of, what appeared to be, feral dogs about 200 yards away.
+That’s a long shot with a .30-30 and iron sights.
 Being young and stupid, I decided that was a shot I would take.

 I guided Thumbtack to a spot of shade.
 He stood absolutely still as I contemplated the shot.
 It occurred to me that with Thumbtack standing so still, I wouldn’t even have to dismount.
 I could take the shot from horseback.
 This would save me valuable time.
 The dogs were moving, walking and sniffing, along a tree line.
 They could disappear at any time.

 I was left very weak by my experience.
 I was a little banged up by the landing I experienced when Thumbtack threw me.
 I wasn’t mad about that.
-After all, I had fired a 30-30 from atop the horse, and I reasoned that he might not have been expecting that.
+After all, I had fired a .30-30 from atop the horse, and I reasoned that he might not have been expecting that.
 I had retched so much that I was drained and physically exhausted.
-I was glad Thumbtack, my friend, my trusty mount was there to carry me back to the trailer where I lived back over on the other side of the main pasture, some two miles away.
+I was glad Thumbtack, my friend, was there to carry me back to the trailer where I lived back over on the other side of the main pasture, some two miles away.

 I stood up and brushed some of the dust and grass off.
 I looked around for my hat and I picked up my rifle.
 Just as I turned to walk over to Thumbtack, Thumbtack, reigns dangling on the ground, slowly turned and began walking toward the barn.
 I walked a little faster to catch up to him so I could climb on and ride back to the barn.
 Thumbtack walked a little faster.
 I trotted to catch him.
 Thumbtack looked back at me and trotted just fast enough to stay just out of reach.
 I stopped.
 Thumbtack stopped and just stared at me.
 I understood.
-Well played, Thumbtack.

 On this day, I learned (1) don’t fire a rifle from the back of a horse, (2) Skoal is an evil substance, and (3) my boots weren’t made for walking.